 30 Apr Ginformation #2: What is London Dry Gin?

 You’ve probably seen the term ‘London Dry Gin” before.
-It’s on the label of many a gin brand, including craft and premium gins like Fords Gin and Berkeley Square and big commercial brands like Tanqueray and Bombay Sapphire.
+It’s on the label of many a gin brand, including craft and premium gins like Berkeley Square and Widges and big commercial brands like Tanqueray and Bombay Sapphire.
 But with so many gins being produced these days, there are also many that are NOT London dry gins.
 Heck, many of them that do carry that on their label aren’t even from London.

 So what exactly is a London dry gin?
 Here is a brief explanation.